Terry Williams (murderer)

-Terrance "Terry" Williams (born February 27, 1966, in Pennsylvania) is a prisoner who was sentenced to death for a murder committed at the age of 18.
-He was also convicted and sentenced to 27 years for a third-degree murder he committed six months earlier.
-He was scheduled to be executed on October 3, 2012; on September 28, 2012, a Philadelphia judge, Teresa Sarmina, granted a stay of execution.
-His death sentence was overturned June 9, 2016 by the U.S. Supreme Court via Williams v.
+Terrance "Terry" Williams (born February 27, 1966) is a prisoner who was sentenced to death for a murder committed at the age of 18.
+He was also sentenced to 13.5 to 27 years for another murder he committed six months earlier.
+He was scheduled to be executed on October 3, 2012.
+However, on September 28, 2012, a Philadelphia judge Teresa Sarmina granted a stay of execution after finding that the prosecutor had suppressed evidence that the victim, whom the prosecutor had described as a "kind man", was a child molester who had been sexually abusing Williams since he was 13.

+Williams had previously been tried for first degree murder in the death of his other victim, but was found guilty of third degree murder after jurors in that case were made aware that the 50-year-old victim was in a sexual relationship with Williams, who was then 17, which would qualify as statutory rape under Pennsylvania law.

+Williams's death sentence was overturned on June 9, 2016, by the U.S. Supreme Court via Williams v.
 Pennsylvania, and he was resentenced to life imprisonment without parole.

+In 2019, Williams's convictions in the death of his first victim were vacated after it was revealed that the prosecutor had withheld evidence proving that the victim was a sexual predator who possessed hundreds of photos of child pornography and suggesting that Williams may have killed him in self-defense.

 Murders of Hamilton and Norwood

-In January, 1984, Williams stabbed to death Herbert Hamilton, a 50-year-old resident of West Philadelphia.
+In January 1984, Williams stabbed to death Herbert Hamilton, a 50-year-old resident of West Philadelphia.
 Williams was a 17-year-old at the time of the murder.
 Williams lured Hamilton to bed, then stabbed him over 20 times and beat him with a baseball bat.

 As cited from court records: "Williams retrieved a nearby baseball bat, chased after [Herbert] Hamilton, and beat him with the bat until Hamilton was bloody and severely wounded.
 Williams then recovered the butcher knife and stabbed Hamilton approximately twenty times--twice in the head, ten times in the back, once in the neck, four times in the chest, and once each in the abdomen, arm, and thumb.
 Finally, Williams drove the butcher knife through the back of Hamilton's neck until it protruded through the other side.
 He then doused Hamilton's body with kerosene and unsuccessfully attempted to set fire to it."

 Six months later, Williams, then 18, and Marc Draper convinced Amos Norwood to go to a cemetery, where they beat him to death with a tire iron and then hid the body behind some tombstones.
 Williams later returned and set the body on fire.
 Williams took Norwood's car, along with cash and credit cards he stole from the body, and drove to Atlantic City with Draper and Ronald Rucker.